bhrutledge/resume/brian-rutledge-resume.md

 ## Summary

-I enjoy learning software systems, using them to solve problems, and explaining their concepts and usage.
-I'm looking for opportunities to do that with a team of people working on solutions that will improve people's lives.
+I have over 12 years of experience in learning software systems, using them to solve problems, and explaining their concepts and usage.
+I'm looking for opportunities to do that with a team of people working towards a sustainable future.

 I was an embedded software engineer for three years, then left the industry in 2005 to pursue people-oriented work.
 I was fortunate to find it at a large bike